 Ms. Clyne was a member of the Knowledge Integration Team in the Epidemiology and Genomics Research Program in DCCPS from 2012 through 2016.
 Before joining NCI, Ms. Clyne worked for more than 10 years in the Office of Public Health Genomics at the Centers for Disease Control and Prevention.
 She also worked as a clinical genetic counselor and in the field of forensic DNA identity testing.

 Ms. Clyne holds a master’s of health science degree in genetic epidemiology from Johns Hopkins University Bloomberg School of Public Health, and a dual bachelor’s degree in biology and psychology from the State University at Albany.
-She is certified by the American Board of Genetic Counseling (ABGC) in in genetic counseling.
+She is certified by the American Board of Genetic Counseling in genetic counseling.